payu-india/CMS-Chatbot/reference/Save Cards/model-3-simple-rest-apis/save_card_api.md

     "10-1": "`String`The card expiry year is specified in this parameter.", "10-2": "2021",
     "11-0": "var9  \n`mandatory for Rupay and AMEX cards`",
-    "11-1": "`String`This parameter can be any of the following based on the Rupay or AMEX card used:  \n  \n- The authorization reference number received during authorization call of Rupay card transactions.\n- The <<glossary:AEVV>> received during authorization call of Amex card transactions.  \n  **Notes**:\n- This parameter is mandatory for Rupay cards.
+    "11-1": "`String`This parameter can be any of the following based on the Rupay or AMEX card used:  \n  \n- The authorization reference number received during authorization call of Rupay card transactions.\n- The &lt;&lt;glossary:AEVV&gt;&gt; received during authorization call of Amex card transactions.  \n  **Notes**:\n- This parameter is mandatory for Rupay cards.
 Authentication reference number will be sent by the PG in the authorization response.
 Currently, this check is skipped by Rupay.\n- This parameter is mandatory for AMEX cards.
 American Express Verification Value will be sent by the PG in the authorization response.", "11-2": "6381242223626382106105",
     "12-0": "var10  \n`optional`",
     "12-1": "`String`This parameter must be set to **true** if the transaction authentication has been done for the tokenisation.",